Hand Hygiene

 - When hands are visibly contaminated with blood, body fluids, or other organic matter, mechanical removal through washing is essential as alcohol cannot penetrate or displace visible contamination.

-- After providing care to patients with suspected or confirmed norovirus, rotavirus, or infection with spore-forming pathogens during outbreak conditions, soap and water must be used because alcohol-based products lack sporicidal activity (CDC, 2011; Loveday et al., 2014).
+- After providing care to patients with suspected or confirmed norovirus, rotavirus, or infection with spore-forming pathogens during outbreak conditions, soap and water must be used because alcohol-based products lack sporicidal activity.1011

 - Following exposure to hazardous drugs, hands must first be washed with soap and water before any ABHR application to prevent cutaneous absorption of chemotherapeutic or other hazardous agents.